f5devcentral/f5-automation-labs/docs/class1/module3/lab2.rst

 #.
 The preview window shows how the Tenant UI would present the Service
    Template.
 As you can see the interface is vastly simplified and only :guilabel:`Tenant Editable` fields are shown.
-Because the true deployment details are filtered from the Tenant the Service Deployment requires much less **Domain Specific Knowledge**.
+Because the true deployment details are filtered from the Tenant, the Service Deployment requires much less **Domain Specific Knowledge**.
 Keep in mind that while the Tenant interface may be simple, you can leverage advanced functionality in the Service Template.